 - Winter Adventure Weekend (Riding Mountain National Park – Usually February) – Enjoy skating trails, snowshoeing, cross country skiing, fat biking, live music and great local food and drink.If you haven’t tried winter camping, this is the best time to do it.
 Rent an oTENTik and enjoy the prairies in winter.

-- Northern Manitoba Trappers Festival (The Pas– Dates to be announced) – usually held every third week of February, the festival features the World Championship Dog Race and the King, Queen and Youth Trapper events.
+- Northern Manitoba Trappers Festival (The Pas– Feb.
+12-16, 2020) – the festival features the World Championship Dog Race and the King, Queen and Youth Trapper events.
 Aside from these, they showcase various competitions showing off pioneer skills such as tree falling, wood cutting, canoe packing, trap setting and others.
 As if these are not enough, you’ll also enjoy arts and crafts shows, a talent show, the Fur Queen Competition, and mini-festivals.

 - Festival du Voyageur (St. Boniface, Winnipeg – February 14-23, 2020) – This is the largest winter festival in Canada held at Winnipeg’s French Quarter.
 It is a wonderful way to learn and experience French Canadian, Metis and First Nations histories through the many attractions at the park.
 Many look forward to the festival’s traditional cuisine, snow sculptures and musical performances.
 Admission is free for kids 12 years old and under.

 - Gimli Ice Festival (Gimli, March 6-8, 2020) – Enjoy many family-friendly winter games and activities like ice car races, borcht and chili contests, frozen t-shirt contest and many more.
 Learn more about Viking culture and art while you’re having fun.